 Moraira, located in the Northern part of the Costa Blanca, is an old fishing village, chosen by many Northern Europeans as the place to buy a second home.
 Quiet in winter and lively in summer with nice beaches, a well maintained town center, and a nice port area.

-For more information: What to See & do in Moraira, Costa Blanca
+For more information read: What to See & Do in Moraira, Costa Blanca

 - Fun Facts About Spain

 - Hiking on Spain’s Costa Blanca